Last Updated on

 Search engine result positions and pages are pretty obvious on Google.
 Oddly enough, there are many tracking solutions that still get these wrong.

-Even with all the best possible features and support for an unlimited number of keywords, a SERP tool is worth nothing if it can’t guarantee persistent accuracy when it comes to tracking.
+Even with all the best possible features and support for an unlimited number of keywords, a SERP checker tool is worth nothing if it can’t guarantee persistent accuracy when it comes to tracking.

 All things considered, your SEO campaign’s precision will always reflect the accuracy of the supplementary tools it’s developed on.